jwodder/pyrepo/README.rst

-    applied as a filter to all ``X.Y`` versions from ``pyversions.minimum`` through ``pyversions.maximum`` in order to determine what Python subversions to include classifiers for in ``setup.cfg`` and what subversions to test against with tox and Travis.
+    applied as a filter to all ``X.Y`` versions from ``pyversions.minimum`` through ``pyversions.maximum`` in order to determine what Python subversions to include classifiers for in ``setup.cfg`` and what subversions to test against with tox and CI.

 - ``--repo-name <name>`` — The name of the project's repository on GitHub;
   defaults to the project name